Prodaturu/Obsidian/3 - Main Notes/C++/Virtual Functions in C++.md

 - The `override` keyword is used to explicitly state you're overriding a virtual function
 - Provides **compile-time safety**
-	- compiler checks if base class is actually has this virtual function
+	- compiler checks if base class actually has this virtual function
 - Must be used in the **Derived Class**

 ## 🚀 Essential Example